PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | Vijayawada      | 2            |

 > [!IMPORTANT]
-The fifth table shows the city and the total stores for different cities in India.
+The above query and the output table(question no 02) shows the city and the total stores for different cities in India.
 The purpose of this analysis is to find out the distribution of stores across different cities.
 The main findings are:
 > * Bengaluru has the highest number of stores (10) among all cities, followed by Chennai (8) and Hyderabad (7).
+> * Coimbatore and Visakhapatnam each have (5) stores, suggesting a moderate level of business activity in these cities.
+> * Madurai, Mysuru, and Mangalore have fewer stores, with 4, 4, and 3 stores respectively.
+This could indicate either a smaller market size or room for potential expansion.
-> * Trivandrum and Vijayawada have the lowest number of stores (2) among all cities, followed by Mangalore (3) and Mysuru (4).
+> * Trivandrum and Vijayawada have the least number of stores, each with only 2 stores.
-The total number of stores across all cities is 50.

 <br><br>
 ## 3. Generate a report that displays each campaign along with the total revenue generated before and after the campaign?